-Right now, times are challenging—the COVID-19 outbreak was swift, its impact nearly universal, and numerous regions around the globe are still experiencing outbreaks.
+Right now, times are challenging—the COVID-19 outbreak was swift, its impact global and numerous regions are still experiencing severe outbreaks.
 It’s natural to be concerned about how the virus could affect you, your loved ones, your community, your finances and more.
-We want to help relieve some of that stress by providing sound, straightforward advice on COVID-19’s market and economic impact.
+We want to help relieve some of that stress by providing sound, straightforward analysis on COVID-19’s market and economic impact.

 Lean on our extensive investing experience and let us guide you through these challenging times.
 We’ve helped thousands of clients navigate bull and bear markets during our 40+ years in business.
 We can help you understand what is happening in markets now, what history suggests may happen going forward and what that might mean for your investments.

 Come back regularly to stay up to date.
 Or call us at 888-823-9566 to speak with a representative who can discuss your personal situation.

 When markets started falling in late February 2020, we believe they were anticipating the economic disruption COVID-19 containment efforts would bring.
 GDP declines and unprecedented unemployment resulting from shutdown measures and business closures around the world have weighed heavily on economic activity.

 In the US, rising COVID-19 cases have driven many states to issue new measures to slow the spread of the virus.
 Similarly, virus outbreaks around the globe have prompted authorities to implement targeted lockdowns and other public health measurers.
 While rising case counts are undoubtedly bad news from a public health perspective, we caution against drawing market conclusions from them.
 Investors have long been aware of the risk of a COVID-19 winter resurgence, suggesting efficient markets have pre-priced the possibility long ago.
 We believe the resurgence much of the world is now experiencing would need to be much worse than already feared to significantly sway markets.